dashrec/react-complite-guide/README.md

 # Complite React Guide with 17 React Projects

-This is a Repo From small to a relative big react projects, starting from simple projects to advanced. like react query, redux, context api, supabase, third party libraries and variety of style
+This Repo Contains 17 Projects, starting From small and simple App to big and advanced ones.

+Included:
+react query
+redux
+context api
+supabase
+lots of third party libraries
+variety of style technologies
+and much more